Georgia Tech Yellow Jackets football: Geoff Collins era (2019–2022)

 Geoff Collins was announced on December 7, 2018, as the new head coach, to replace the retiring Paul Johnson, starting the 2019 season.
 Collins was hired under a seven-year contract worth more than $23 million.
 Geoff Collins, a native of Conyers, Georgia, was previously the head coach at Temple, defensive coordinator at Mississippi State and Florida, and previously worked with Georgia Tech as a graduate assistant and recruiting coordinator.
 In his first season the Jackets experienced several significant losses.
-A loss against The Citadel was the Jackets' first loss against an FCS opponent since 1983, and a 45–0 loss to Virginia Tech was the Jackets' first shutout loss at Bobby Dodd Stadium since 1957..
-Geoff Collins was fired from Georgia Tech along with athletic director Todd Stansbury on September 25, 2022 after three 3-win seasons and a 1-3 start in 2022.
-His final record at Georgia Tech was 10-28, one of the worst coaching records in Georgia Tech history.
+A loss against The Citadel was the Jackets' first loss against an FCS opponent since 1983, and a 45–0 loss to Virginia Tech was the Jackets' first shutout loss at Bobby Dodd Stadium since 1957.
+Geoff Collins was fired from Georgia Tech along with athletic director Todd Stansbury on September 25, 2022, after three 3-win seasons and a 1–3 start in 2022.
+His final record at Georgia Tech was 10–28, one of the worst coaching records in Georgia Tech history.

-Brent Key era (2022-present)
+Brent Key era (2022–present)

 Brent Key, a Georgia Tech alumnus and football letterwinner who at the time was the OL coach, was named the interim for the rest of the 2022 season.

-Key led the Yellow Jackets to a 4-4 record over the final eight games of the 2022 season.
-The four wins included two road victories over nationally ranked opponents – a 26-21 win at No. 24 Pitt in his first game at the helm on October 1 and a 21-17 triumph at No. 13 North Carolina on November 19.
-The Jackets overcame a plethora of injuries (which included its top two quarterbacks.) to finish 5-7 overall and 4-4 in Atlantic Coast Conference play after a 1-3 start.
-The overall and conference win totals were Tech’s highest since 2018, as was its fourth-place finish in the ACC Coastal Division standings.
-Key’s Jackets also defeated the three teams that finished ahead of them in the coastal division.
+Key led the Yellow Jackets to a 4–4 record over the final eight games of the 2022 season.
+The four wins included two road victories over nationally ranked opponents – a 26–21 win at No. 24 Pitt in his first game at the helm on October 1 and a 21–17 triumph at No. 13 North Carolina on November 19.
+The Jackets overcame a plethora of injuries (which included its top two quarterbacks.) to finish 5–7 overall and 4–4 in Atlantic Coast Conference play after a 1–3 start.
+The overall and conference win totals were Tech's highest since 2018, as was its fourth-place finish in the ACC Coastal Division standings.
+Key's Jackets also defeated the three teams that finished ahead of them in the coastal division.
 (North Carolina, Pitt and Duke).

-On Tuesday November 29, 2022 the interim tag was stripped and Key was named Georgia Tech’s 21st head football coach.
+On Tuesday November 29, 2022 the interim tag was stripped and Key was named Georgia Tech's 21st head football coach.
+One of Key's most memorable wins came on October 7, 2023, when following an embarrassing loss to Bowling Green the week prior, the Yellow Jackets defeated the then 17th ranked Miami Hurricanes'.
+Miami could have won the game by taking a knee, but they ran the ball before fumbling with 26 seconds left.
+Tech drove 74 yards in four plays to win the game on a last second 44-yard touchdown pass from Haynes King to Christian Leary.
+It was Key's third win over a ranked ACC opponent on the road.